The majority of liquid waste from a distillery is stillage/ spent wash: the leftover liquid after a still run, mostly water.

 - Flammability of the liquid/ flash point- Most jurisdictions will have a limit to the flash point of the liquid they allow.
 High proof alcohol will surely exceed this limit.
 But, as long as the authority is reasonable and understands it is for an emergency spill only, they should accept it.
 Also, it depends how far you are from the wastewater treatment facility.
 If they are your next door neighbor, that liquid will not have a chance to be watered down.
 If your several miles from the facility then it will.

 - BOD’s: High proof alcohol will have a high BOD content .
 The BOD content of 90% ethanol is 0.8 – 0.967 g O²/g substance – https://www.americanbio.com/sites/default/files/sds/AB00236.pdf

 Some wastewater facilities might be able to handle this.
-Smaller facilities might hit their capacity, larger ones might not make as big of an impact.
-In talking with the jurisdiction, they must understand a spill like this is an accidental emergency only, and they authority should be warned it is coming to them if it does happen.
+Smaller facilities might hit their capacity, a spill in a larger one might not make as big of an impact.
+In talking with the jurisdiction, they must understand a spill like this is an accidental emergency only, and the authority should be warned it is coming to them if it does happen.

 The daily wastewater is mostly spent wash/ stillage/pot ale.
 We can utilize figures from existing distilleries to know the average BOD of pot ale.
 The average pot ale for whiskey is 24.9g/ l.

 24.9 gram/L * .0022 lbs./gram* 500 Gallons * 3.785 L/gal = 103 lbs BOD per day

 And of course it will depend on how big of a distillery it is, this example used a 500 gallon per day waste as example.
 Most treatment facilities should be able to handle 100 lb of BOD a day.